In the Swing of Things

 Students develop skills both on and off the squash court all year round, including five weeks in the summer.
 They work on academic subjects for three hours a day during the summer program, in addition to training for national-level competitions (of which Squash Haven students have won 15, by the way).

-As if the academic enrichment and physical activity wasn't enough, one of Squash Haven's goals is to help its middle school students find placement in independent secondary and college preparatory schools, and help them apply for scholarships as well.
+As if the academic enrichment and physical activity weren't enough, one of Squash Haven's goals is to help its middle school students find placement in independent secondary and college preparatory schools and help them apply for scholarships as well.
 Ten students have received scholarships to independent schools so far.

 Squash Haven students also commit to at least ten hours of community service each year.
 The program is designed to prepare New Haven youth for a future of achievement and success by giving them crucial skills for the classroom, the court, and the "real world."

 Squash is played by more than 15 million people in 153 countries, but "urban squash" – the youth development model that combines the sport with an academic program – was first launched in Boston in 1996.